 *There's my laborious but insanely good sauce made from fresh tomatoes.
 And then there's Kenji's oven-roasted red sauce, which is just as much work and just as wonderful.
 To help save you some time, I also created a much simpler marinara that's a heck of a lot less work, but still sterling.

 Of course, you'll also find tomato coulis that are more complicated, with aromatic vegetables or splashes of vinegar and pinches of sugar.
 I decided not to go down this road, since that ventures more into true sauce territory.
-Think of a tomato coulis as you would a meat stock: Once you have a good basic method for making it, it becomes the base for many other dishes and sauces down the line.
+Think of a tomato coulis or passata as you would a meat stock: Once you have a good basic method for making it, it becomes the base for many other dishes and sauces down the line.

 To make it, I dice tomatoes, then toss them in a pot and set it over moderate heat, stirring frequently.
 The tomatoes quickly begin dumping out their water as they heat up.

 I simmer the tomatoes until most of the excess liquid has cooked off, then transfer them to a strainer or food mill.